A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Background Motivation

 We first provide a brief overview of Gaussian processes (GPs).
 Let $\bs{x} \in \Omega \subseteq \mathbb{R}^d$ be the input parameters for the computer simulator, and $Z(\bs{x})$ be its corresponding output.
 A GP surrogate model places the following prior on the simulation response surface $Z$:

 Here, $\mu(\bs{x}) = \mathbb{E}[Z(\bs{x})]$ is the mean function of the GP, and $k(\bs{x},\bs{x}') = \text{Cov}[Z(\bs{x}),Z(\bs{x}')]$ is its covariance function.
-Without prior knowledge, $\mu(\cdot)$ is typically set as a constant mean $\mu$, and $k(\cdot,\cdot)$ is typically chosen as the squared-exponential or Mat\'ern kernel (see \citealp{santner2003design}).
-In what follows, we assume the simulators return \textit{deterministic} outputs (the standard setting for computer experiments), but the proposed models extend analogously to the setting with noisy outputs.
+Without prior knowledge, $\mu(\cdot)$ is typically set as constant, and $k(\cdot,\cdot)$ is chosen as the squared-exponential or Mat\'ern kernel \citep{gramacy2020surrogates}.
+In what follows, we assume the simulators are \textit{deterministic} (the standard setting for computer experiments), but the proposed models extend analogously for noisy outputs.